demiglace0505/Spring-in-Easy-Steps/readme.md

 #### Inner Beans

-In the example below, we have the following classes Employee and Address
+We use inner beans to configure and define dependencies of a bean within another bean.
+In the example below, we have the following classes Employee and Address.

 ```java
 public class Employee {